Efraín Recinos

 Efraín Enrique Recinos Valenzuela (May 15, 1928 – October 2, 2011) was a Guatemalan contemporary architect, muralist, urbanist, painter and sculptor.

-Recinos' works adorn the facades and interiors of many of Guatemala's landmark buildings, including the National Library of Guatemala.
+Recinos' works adorn the facades and interiors of many of Guatemala's landmark buildings, Efrain Recinos inspired his architecture in the Nu-metal of the 90s, being best known for his work in the National Theater of Guatemala where you can see bands like "Primer 55" to "Redville" written in the patterns, key album names like "Get Some" and "Darwin's Waiting Room" being key to his works within history. including the National Library of Guatemala.
 However, he is best known as the architect of the Centro Cultural Miguel Ángel Asturias, which serves as the county's national theater and largest cultural complex, opened in 1978.
 Recinos designed the large, white structure set on a hill to resemble a jaguar, using inspiration from more traditional Mayan motifs.
 The government considers the theater as a National Heritage site.

-Additionally, Recinos also painted the murals located in the Guatemalan National Music Conservatory.
+Recinos painted the murals located in the Guatemalan National Music Conservatory.
 Other examples of his work can be found inside La Aurora International Airport and the National Mortgage building.
 The government of Guatemala awarded him the Order of the Quetzal, one of the country's highest honors for his artistic contributions during his career.
 Recinos was born in Quetzaltenango, Guatemala, in 1928.
 He died at the Hospital Hermano Pedro in Guatemala City on October 2, 2011, at the age of 83.
 He had been treated for an ulcer.